 - to observe candidates in a group situation and assess interpersonal skills, judgment, and attitudes

 - to ensure all volunteers are provided with basic standardized training and skills

 - to foster group identity and commitment to a high quality of service

 - to provide opportunities to have volunteers participate in role plays and guided discussions

-- to be trained to the minimum standards as set by the Ottawa Victim Services as directed by Ministry of Attorney General
+- to be trained to the minimum standards as set by the Ottawa Victim Services as directed by the Ministry of Children, Community and Social Services

 - to raise skills and confidence to perform their duties